isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 **For Consumers:**

-* Launched a Food Waste Reduction Outreach Programme (since Nov 15) to encourage consumers to adopt smart purchasing, storage and preparation habits that help save money and reduce food waste; includes development of a food wastage reduction guide for households, educational outreach through skits, cooking demos, roadshow engagements.
+* Launched a [Food Waste Reduction Outreach Programme](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/food-waste-management/food-waste-management-strategies){:target="_blank"}  since 2015 to encourage consumers to adopt smart purchasing, storage and preparation habits that help save money and reduce food waste; includes development of a food wastage reduction guide for households, educational outreach through skits, cooking demos, roadshow engagements.

 * Conducted a Household Waste Study (Nov 16 to Mar 17) to obtain quantitative data on food waste disposed of by households.
 Information used to aid development of food waste reduction programmes in Singapore.